 Preoperative examination and consultations

-A course of the operation
+A course of the surgery

-Immediately after the procedure, the patient goes home, with advice for a little longer rest that day.
+Immediately after the procedure, the patient goes home, with advice for a longer rest that day.

 The eyes should not be rubbed or scratched, and eye drops are applied based on instructions

 given before leaving the hospital.